rajeshsatpathy1/kickstarter/Readme.md

 Things to add:
-Design of the project
+- Design of the project
-Why Next.js?
+- Why Next.js?
-What are the things I learned from the project
+- What are the things I learned from the project
+- Steps to start the project